 The Fellowship Coordinator is responsible for overseeing and implementing the ACTE National Leadership Fellowship Program.
 Facilitates all Fellowship Program activities, maintains monthly contact with the Fellows, coordinates mentorship and personally provides mentorship to the Fellows, and pursues the option of college credit for the Program.
 The Fellowship Coordinator will also work with ACTE staff to set up meetings and conference calls for the Fellows, report to the ACTE Board of Directors on the status of the program, and attend NPS and the ACTE CareerTech VISION.

 Fellowship Coordinators are asked to commit to a two-year term to provide consistency in the program.
-At the end of the initial two years, the Fellowship Coordinator may reapply and renew for an additional two years, with the understanding that they will mentor a “Fellowship Coordinator Elect” during their fourth year.
+At the end of the initial two years, the Fellowship Coordinator may reapply another two years.
+The Fellowship Coordinator will mentor a “Fellowship Coordinator Elect” during their last year.

-Additional information, as well as the application, are available here.
-The deadline to apply is Sept.
-15. The Fellowship Coordinator Elect term will start in January 2014, with the official Fellowship Coordinator term beginning January 2015 and ending December 2016.
+Additional information, as well as the application, is available here.
+The deadline to apply is September 15.
+The Fellowship Coordinator Elect term will start in January 2016, with the official Fellowship Coordinator term beginning January 2017 and ending December 2018.